Tragic Collision on Lucknow-Agra Expressway Claims 18 Lives | Headlines

 - India

-Unnao District Magistrate Gaurang Rathi confirmed, 'About 57 passengers were onboard the private bus headed to Delhi.
-Tragically, 18 people died and 19 others sustained injuries after the collision at 5:15 am.'
-Six of the injured were referred to a trauma center, while the rest received treatment at the district hospital.
-Rathi also mentioned that 20 passengers were unharmed and were being sent to Delhi.

-Unnao SP Siddharth Shankar Meena corroborated the casualty figures, adding that five injured individuals were sent to Lucknow for further treatment.
-'The injured are receiving care at the district hospital, and five have been referred to Lucknow,' he stated.
+Raushan and her daughter, who were on the 'Namaste Bihar' bus traveling to Delhi, were jolted awake by loud noises resembling a storm.
+Thankfully, they managed to escape with the help of others.
+The bus, originating from Bihar's Shivhar district, was reported to be in poor condition.
+Of the 57 passengers onboard, 19 were injured while 20 others escaped unharmed and were sent to Delhi in alternative vehicles.

+Unnao District Magistrate Gaurang Rathi confirmed the details of the incident, stating that adequate medical arrangements had been made.
+Six critically injured passengers were referred to the Trauma Centre.
+Additionally, officials took swift action by instructing the Regional Transport Office to investigate and filing an FIR.
+Circle Officer Arvind Chaurasia also noted that the district authorities have been proactive in addressing the situation.

-Prime Minister Narendra Modi announced an ex-gratia of Rs.
-2 lakh for the families of each deceased and Rs.
-50,000 for the injured from the Prime Minister's National Relief Fund.
-Uttar Pradesh Chief Minister Yogi Adityanath extended his condolences and ensured that the injured received prompt medical attention.
-He expressed his grief over the incident and prayed for the speedy recovery of the injured via social media.
+Uttar Pradesh Chief Minister Yogi Adityanath and Prime Minister Narendra Modi expressed their grief over the tragedy.
+Adityanath directed immediate medical assistance for the injured and mobilized relief efforts.
+Meanwhile, Modi announced an ex-gratia of Rs 2 lakh for the families of the deceased and Rs 50,000 for the injured from the Prime Minister's National Relief Fund.

-The ill-fated bus, on its way from Motihari, Bihar to Delhi, crashed into the milk tanker on the Agra-Lucknow Expressway under the jurisdiction of the Behtamujawar Police Station, near Gadha Village in Unnao district.

 (Disclaimer: With inputs from agencies.)